premail/premail/README.md

 # Full list of options

-`gulp --tasks`
+$ `gulp --tasks`

 ```
 ├─┬ default
 │ └─┬ <series>
+│   ├── buildSass
+│   └── buildTemplates
+├─┬ build
+│ └─┬ <series>
+│   ├── buildSass
+│   └── buildTemplates
+├─┬ watch
+│ └─┬ <parallel>
+│   ├── watchSass
-│   └── renderHTML
+│   └── watchTemplates
-├── build            Builds HTML files from MJML templates.
+├── buildTemplates   Builds HTML files from MJML templates.
                        Options:
                          --prod: Renders a production file, minified and with HTML comments stripped out.
                          -d:     Specifies design folder to use.
 (Default: _templates)
                          -e:     Specifies email folder to render.
+├── buildSass        Compiles Sass files in the 'theme' directory.
+├── watchTemplates   Watches and renders HTML files for development (formatted, with comments).
+├── watchSass        Watches Sass files in the 'theme' directory.
+├── formatTemplates  Format your MJML templates with Prettier.
+├── formatSass       Format your Sass code with Prettier.
-├── listTemplates    List all templates that will be processed.
+└── listTemplates    List all templates that will be processed.
 Useful for debugging.
-├── watch            Watches and renders HTML files for development (formatted, with comments).
-├── sass             Compiles Sass files in the 'theme' directory.
-├── sassWatch        Watches Sass files in the 'theme' directory.
-├── formatTemplates  Format your MJML templates with Prettier.
-└── formatSass       Format your Sass code with Prettier.

 ```